arcus/education_modules/elements_of_maps/elements_of_maps.md

 ![Tabular location data for train stations.
 The first column contains station names and the second column, titled geometry, contains each station's location as a point with longitude and latitude coordinates.](media/station_data.png)<!-- style = "max-width:400px;" border = 5px solid -->

+Note that the `geometry` column stores locations as longitude, followed by latitude.

 </div>

 Points
 ------

-A point is a single location given by its latitude and longitude coordinates.
+A point is a single location given by its longitude and latitude coordinates.
 On the map above, individual train stations are represented as points.
 The southernmost (bottom) station on the Broad Street Line, the NRG station has geometry `POINT (-75.17394 39.90543)`.
 A point has no length or width and therefore no area.

 What objects are represented as points can depend on both the source of the geospatial data and the purpose of a particular map.
 For example if you are studying the health and safety of the city's unhoused population, representing a station that has multiple entrances as a single point could be insufficient.
 Alternatively if you are looking at national or global populations, the entire city of Philadelphia might be represented as a single point.